By Bart Koehler

 Many Southeast Alaskans are intimately familiar with this remarkable landmark legislation.
 Why was it so important?
-Before 1990 the Forest Service was mandated by law to spend at least $40 million a year to supply 450 million board feet of Tongass timber annually for the two behemoth pulp mills in Southeast Alaska.
-To help put all this in perspective, that's about 10 times more old growth timber, on a yearly basis, than proposed for logging under the preferred alternative in the draft Tongass Forest Plan released last week.
+Before 1990 the Forest Service was mandated by law to spend at least $40 million [≈ Electronics/communication industry 2011 political donations] a year to supply 450 million board feet of Tongass timber annually for the two behemoth pulp mills in Southeast Alaska.
+To help put all this in perspective, that’s about 10 times more old growth timber, on a yearly basis, than proposed for logging under the preferred alternative in the draft Tongass Forest Plan released last week.
 Keep in mind however, that the Tongass is the only national forest in the country that still allows rare old-growth forests to be logged on an industrial scale.

-The TTRA wouldn’t have been possible without a die-hard group of dedicated Southeast Alaskans going to Washington DC to make their case.
-Time and time again, salt-of-the-earth denizens of the Tongass walked the marble halls on Capitol Hill in their Xtra-tuff's.
+The TTRA wouldn’t have been possible without a die-hard group of dedicated Southeast Alaskans going to Washington, D.C. to make their case.
+Time and time again, salt-of-the-earth denizens of the Tongass walked the marble halls on Capitol Hill in their Xtra-tuffs.
 At every House and Senate office they hand-delivered jars of homemade canned salmon.
-They tirelessly urged elected officials to support major conservation measures for our nation's largest, wettest, and wildest NATIONAL forest.
+They tirelessly urged elected officials to support major conservation measures for our nation’s largest, wettest, and wildest NATIONAL forest.
 Ultimately, the tidal wave of support from grassroots Alaskans, and overwhelming support from across the United States, resulted in Alaskan Senators Frank Murkowski and Ted Stevens joining 97 other Senators to pass the bill by a vote of 99-0.

-When President Bush signed the Tongass Timber Reform Act into law on November 29, 1990, it repealed the timber subsidy and cut the timber supply mandate.
-It also set aside 1.4 million acres of prime salmon-producing forest watersheds like the Chuck River, Lisianski River, Salmon Bay, Karta River, Nutkwa and Kadashan.
+When President Bush signed the Tongass Timber Reform Act into law on Nov.
+29, 1990, it repealed the timber subsidy and cut the timber supply mandate.
+It also set aside 1.4 million acres [≈ Bali] of prime salmon-producing forest watersheds like the Chuck River, Lisianski River, Salmon Bay, Karta River, Nutkwa and Kadashan.
 Alaska’s commercial fishermen fully understand the importance of habitat.
-That's why the Alaska Trollers Association, Southeast Seiner Boat Owners and Operators, United Southeast Gillnetters Association, Petersburg Vessel Owners, and United Fishermen of Alaska all supported this legislation which was clearly aimed at safeguarding the pure waters and intact ancient forests of many major "salmon strongholds" within the Tongass.
+That’s why the Alaska Trollers Association, Southeast Seiner Boat Owners and Operators, United Southeast Gillnetters Association, Petersburg Vessel Owners, and United Fishermen of Alaska all supported this legislation which was clearly aimed at safeguarding the pure waters and intact ancient forests of many major “salmon strongholds” within the Tongass.

 Like most bills that become law, the final Tongass reform bill was a compromise.
 There were areas like Port Houghton, Castle River, and East Kuiu Island which were designated Wilderness in the 1989 House-passed version but not protected in the final bill.
 Twenty-five years later, I am heartened to see the Forest Service has taken the old-growth on these special lands off the chopping block.
 Although this represents a big step forward in conservation for Tongass salmon strongholds, I still harbor hope that these and other special Tongass watersheds will one day receive the lasting protection they deserve from Congress.